mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/hello_earth.md

 You need to create an Xcode project.
 We’ll call it **HelloEarth** and you’ll add all your tutorial code to it.

-Open Xcode, select File, New, and then Project.
-Use the Single View Application Template.
+Open Xcode, select File, New, and then Project, and the App template.

 ![Single View Application]({{ site.baseurl }}/images/tutorial/hello_earth_template.png)

 In this case we're using Swift as the language and Storyboards for the UI.
-You can use Objective-C and SwiftUI instead.
-Not together, obviously.
+You can use Objective-C or SwiftUI instead, if you prefer.

 ![Swift Storyboard]({{ site.baseurl }}/images/tutorial/hello_earth_swift.png)